1992 Bard College at Simon's Rock shooting: Aftermath

 In 1999, Gregory Gibson, the father of victim Galen Gibson, wrote Gone Boy: A Walkabout, a detailed book recounting the shooting.
 The book spurred correspondence between Gibson and Lo, which was detailed in a New York Times article, as well as a German TV documentary film.
 In a February 2013 episode of PBS's Need to Know, journalist Maria Hinojosa reported, "In fact, in an interview with Newsweek in 2007 after 32 people were killed in the Virginia Tech shootings ...
 Wayne Lo said: 'The fact that I was able to buy a rifle in 15 minutes, that's absurd.
 I was 18.
 I couldn't have rented a car to drive home from school, yet I could purchase a rifle.
 Obviously a waiting period would be great.
 Personally, I only had five days left of school before winter break ...
 If I had a two-week waiting period for the gun, I wouldn't have done it.
 In December 2017, Lo was interviewed by Gibson.
 In the video, Lo explains how easy it is to legally obtain a semi-automatic rifle in the United States.

 Lo wore a sweatshirt with the name of the New York City hardcore punk band Sick of It All during the shooting.
 This spurred the band to issue press releases denouncing Lo's crimes.
 The journalist Chuck Klosterman wrote a passage in his book, Killing Yourself to Live, in which Wayne Lo writes Klosterman a letter from prison contemplating what questions might have been raised if Lo were arrested wearing a T-shirt with the bands Poison or Warrant instead of Sick of It All.

 Jonathan Fast’s detailing of the shooting in Ceremonial Violence: A Psychological Explanation of School Shootings led to Gibson publishing an article regarding allegations of plagiarized passages taken directly from Gone Boy: A Walkabout.

 Through an intermediary, Lo sold art he made in prison, donating proceeds to The Galen Gibson Fund.

 Lo was an inspiration for the 2019 feature film Cuck by director Rob Lambert.
-Rob rode the school bus with Wayne while they both lived in Billings, Montana.
+Lambert rode the school bus with Lo while they both lived in Billings, Montana.